Rokeby (Barrytown, New York): Description

 Evidence suggests that the overall plan was designed by John Armstrong himself.
 It started as a rectangular, 2-story structure with a hipped roof topped by a square, pyramidal-roofed cupola.
-The house had a three-bay front facade with five-bay side elevations.
+The house had a three-bay front facade with five-bay side elevations in the Federal style.
 There is a central entrance and interior hall which opens into three rooms on each side, and a curved staircase was located at the back of this hall.
 The staircase returned and entered a rectangular hall with a large skylight (known as a clerestory) on the second floor.
 The four front bedrooms were accessed from this hall.
 There was originally a second straight staircase that led from grade to an elaborate door with sidelights on the second floor which was open to the main hall.
 Due to later alterations, this feature is now completely enclosed.
 On the other side of the door there is now a small vestibule, an arched passage, and a small flight of stairs descending to the main staircase.
 It features a Palladian window on the southeast face of the second story.
 A 1 1/2-story addition constructed of fieldstone was built about 1816.

 In the mid-19th century William Backhouse Astor enlarged the house from 20 rooms to 48, in brick with brownstone trim, with a semi-octagonal tower on the west side, a north wing, and a third floor throughout the building.
-The service wing, tower and mansard roof date to 1857–1858.
-The spectacular gothic revival library contained within the tower is probably the work of Alexander Jackson Davis.
+Numerous additions were made between 1857–1858.
+These include the front columned veranda and brownstone Renaissance Revival staircase.
+The mansard roof, tower, and service wing were also additions from this period.
+The spectacular Gothic Revival library contained within the tower is reminiscent of the work of Alexander Jackson Davis.
 Architect and Chanler family friend Stanford White was hired to enlarge the west drawing room and to install the clerestory in 1895.
 A sun porch was added in the 1920s.

 The landscaping was improved about 1846 by Hans Jacob Ehlers, who removed a nearby hill to permit a view of the Hudson River.
 In 1911 the Olmsted Brothers enlarged the flower gardens and planted an apple orchard.
 The property also includes a pair of clapboarded wood-frame barns, additional stables (built about 1850 and destroyed by fire), greenhouse (converted to a garage in 1910, then to a residence in 1965), the square brick gardener's cottage, and a 1 1/2-story gatehouse.
 Additionally, there is a brick stable designed by McKim, Mead & White, and a private docking facility.